oleganza/OAPromise/README.md

         return promise;
     }

-The client adds a callback to get notification whenever progress changes:
+The client adds a callback to get a notification whenever progress changes:

     [[self loadFromDisk] progress:^(double progress){